axg3018/Sezzle/README.md

 ## Running the application

 [Go to URL](https://sezzle-calculator.000webhostapp.com/) or deploy the code on local PHP server.
+[Go to init.php](https://sezzle-calculator.000webhostapp.com/init.php) to reset the database.